Heijix/nut-lang/nut-doc/sphinx/doc/Language.rst

 We have multiple kind of aliases.
 We have the Type aliases, and the value reference alias :
   - Data Type Alias is for Data definition in Iota Format
-    - Ex: Alias Time := ulong
+    - Ex: Alias Time := uint64
   - Value reference alias
     - Ex: See below.